armchairancap/xx-tribler-haven/README.md

 ![Magnet download add-on for Firefox](./xx_screenshot_haven_with_firefox_add-on.png)

-The add-on can be used with any Haven and Tribler instances, but in v1.0 all options are hard-coded.
+The add-on can be used with any Haven and Tribler instances, but in v1.0 **of add-on** all options are hard-coded in the add-on itself (see the add-on repo).
+If you change Tribler port or API key (explained above), then you'll have to change the same options in  this extension.

 #### Example workflow